gap-system/gap-docker-jupyter/README.md

 # Docker container for the GAP Jupyter interface

-This Docker container is built on top of the Docker container for GAP and packages located at https://hub.docker.com/r/gapsystem/gap-docker/ and allows to use GAP via the experimental GAP Jupyter interface that is being developed at https://github.com/gap-packages/jupyter-gap.
+This Docker container is built on top of the Docker container for GAP and packages located at https://hub.docker.com/r/gapsystem/gap-docker/.
+It allows to use GAP via the experimental GAP Jupyter interface that is being developed at https://github.com/gap-packages/jupyter-gap.